espressomd/espresso/doc/sphinx/particles.rst

     Virtual sites in the center of mass of a molecule
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    :todo: `This is not implemented in Python, yet`
+    .. todo:: This is not implemented in Python, yet

     To activate this implementation, enable the feature ``VIRTUAL_SITES_COM`` in :file:`myconfig.hpp`.
 Virtual sites are then placed in the center of mass of
     a set of particles (as defined below).
 Their velocity will also be that